History of wireless telegraphy and broadcasting in Nauru: World War I

-The strategic potential of the wireless station was demonstrated at the outbreak of WW1, when the high power wireless station at Nauru enabled the Germans to take precautionary measures long before the British in the Pacific Islands knew of the true position.
+The strategic potential of the wireless station was demonstrated at the outbreak of war, when the high power wireless station at Nauru enabled the Germans to take precautionary measures long before the British in the Pacific Islands knew of the true position.
 Small German steamers were despatched from Nauru, and these carried news of the war to the Germans in the Marshall Islands and the outlying Caroline Islands.
-The British Induna which was going her usual round in the Marshall Islands and a Japanese steamer were seized by a German warship before the merchant vessels gained any knowledge of the war.
+The British SS Induna, which was going her usual round in the Marshall Islands, and a Japanese steamer, were seized by a German warship before the merchant vessels gained knowledge of the war.

-At dawn on 11 September, a landing party of 21 sailors from one of the Australian war ships, under the command of Lieutenant-Commander Bloomfield, Lieutenant Cooper and Engineer-Lieutenant Creswell, and Staff-Surgeon Brennand, who acted as interpreter, effected a landing on the island of Nauru without any opposition.
-In fact, none was expected, as the island is neither fortified nor garrisoned.
+At dawn on 11 September 1914, a landing party of 21 sailors from one of the Australian warships, under the command of Lieutenant-Commander Bloomfield, Lieutenant Cooper and Engineer-Lieutenant Creswell, and Staff-Surgeon Brennand, who acted as interpreter, landed on Nauru without opposition.
+(The island was neither fortified nor garrisoned).
 Possession was then taken, and two wireless operators were arrested.
 The wireless station, one of the most powerful in the German Pacific chain, and erected at a cost of £25,000, was destroyed.
-After the station had been destroyed a cruiser cleared out with the two operators as prisoners.
+After this, a cruiser cleared out with the two operators as prisoners.